Cooper's hawk: Mammals

 Mammals of other orders are taken quite infrequently, with a low volume of shrews and moles reported.
 Cooper's hawks are considered a potential predator of the smaller species of weasel and were recorded in Florida to kill a striped skunk (Mephitis mephitis) kit estimated to weigh about 661 g.Linnell, M. A., Epps, C. W., Forsman, E. D., & Zielinski, W. J. (2017).
 Survival and predation of weasels (Mustela erminea, Mustela frenata) in North America.
 Northwest science, 91(1), 15–26.
 Occasionally, Cooper's hawks are known to hunt bats.
 They are said to usually capture bats on the wing rather than search them out.
 Findings were that in Carlsbad Caverns that Cooper's (and also sharp-shinned) hawks were the most efficient avian predators of bats near the cave entrance (rating as more successful than most Buteo hawks and particularly more so than larger and less agile raptors like red-tailed hawks and large owls).
-Per observation in Carlsbad, due to their agility, the Cooper's can match the evasive flight of a bat and may be successful in about 90% of observed pursuits.
+Per observation in Carlsbad, due to their agility, Cooper's can match the evasive flight of a bat and may be successful in about 90% of observed pursuits.
 Apart from their well-documented predation of Mexican free-tailed bats (Tadarida brasiliensis), quite little is known about which bat species Cooper's hawk's may prey upon and at what level do the local hawks depend on such prey.
 Apart from caves, sometimes Cooper's hawks have been seen to capture bats in urbanized areas.Sprunt Jr., A. (1950).
 Hawk predation at the bat caves of Texas.
 Texas J. Sci, 2 (4): 462–470.